 - i.
-Applicant Students Full Name

-- ii.
-Contain a photograph of the applicant

-- iii.
-Be an original document

-- iv.
-Be Current and valid: expired documents are not acceptable

-- v.
-Match the name used in the application

-- a.
-If name has changed, supporting documentation including but not limited to marriage certificate, court approval documentation or related documents are required.

-- 3. High School or Equivalent Verification Documents: Applicants must demonstrate that they meet the High School requirements.
+Applicant Students Full Name - ii.
+Contain a photograph of the applicant - iii.
+Be an original document - iv.
+Be Current and valid: expired documents are not acceptable - v.
+Match the name used in the application - a.
+If name has changed, supporting documentation including but not limited to marriage certificate, court approval documentation or related documents are required. - 3.
+Acceptable forms of photo identification include: - 4.
+High School or Equivalent Verification Documents: Applicants must demonstrate that they meet the High School requirements.
 The school considers a high school diploma, high school transcripts, GED certificate, GED transcript or high school equivalency certificate valid if granted by a high school or agency/program accredited or recognized by a state department of education (e.g. The State of New Mexico Department of Education).